asalut/fooddatabase/README.md

 # wikifoodie
-A wiki for foods.
-Because all other available food databases in the net are not free.
+A wiki for foods - because all other available food databases in the net are not free.
 Bummer.

 # app overview
 - CRUD for food/ingredient along its data